darkoperator/Posh-SSH/docs/Get-SSHJsonTrustedHostStore.md

 192.168.1.1 Router      12:f8:7e:78:61:b4:bf:e2:de:24:15:96:4e:d4:72:53
 ```

-Create a JSON Known Host Store object and using its methods add a new entry.
+Create a JSON Trusted Host Store object and using its methods add a new entry.

 ## PARAMETERS